Akbarsait/mac-apps/README.md

 - [ImpageOptim](https://imageoptim.com/mac) To reduce Image file size and optimize it.
 - [fork](https://fork.dev) Another simple Git client for Mac and Windows with no strings attached.
 - [Commander One](https://apps.apple.com/us/app/commander-one-file-manager/id1035236694?mt=12) Dual File Manager for Mac with better features.
+- [vanilla](https://matthewpalmer.net/vanilla/) A menubar manager to Hide the clutters in Mac menubar.
+- [Bear](https://bear.app/) A better note taking with Markdown support.